-Header-only libraries are useful when you do not want the library separately compiled or are using C++ templates that require the library's user to instatiate them.
+Header-only libraries are useful when you do not want the library separately compiled or are using C++ templates that require the library's user to instantiate them.
 These libraries have headers but no sources.
-To create a header-only library (CMake calls them INTERFACE libraries), simply list all headers under the HEADER argument and do not specify SOURCES (because there aren't any).
+To create a header-only library (CMake calls them INTERFACE libraries), simply list all headers under the HEADERS argument and do not specify SOURCES (because there aren't any).
+Header-only libraries can have dependencies like compiled libraries.
+These will be propagated to targets that depend on the header-only library.